gchumillas-dart/server-communication-example/README.md

-# Content Management System (CMS) example
+# CMS Example
-A simple application to view, edit, insert or delete items from a database table.
+A simple Content Management System application to view, edit, insert or delete items from a database table.